 Protecting our Landscape from Large Scale Pylons

-Many will remember previous large-scale windfarm proposals of a decade ago, where our communities reacted in force against the total lack of consideration and empathy for residents and landscapes shown by National Grid and developers.
+Many will remember previous large-scale windfarm proposals over a decade ago, where our communities reacted in force against the total lack of consideration and empathy for residents and landscapes shown by National Grid and developers.
 It is vital that renewable energy companies ensure that they take communities with them, rather than imposing projects upon Mid Wales.

 The people of Montgomeryshire have fought hard over the past decade to campaign against large scale pylons to protect our beautiful landscape.
 We must be ready to oppose any further inappropriate plans.